Project-Alpha-Proto/ProtoOS/README.md

 sudo apt-get upgrade
 sudo apt-get dist-upgrade
 sudo rpi-update
+reboot
 ```
-This will check for updates and download everything needed.
+This will check for updates and download everything needed and then reboot.
+After the reboot, open your Terminal again
+5. Make a new directory for your stuff